 Still Unbearably Hot?

-It may not just be the heat of a lengthy summer season.
+It may not just be the heat of a long summer season.
 In this case, call Lex Air Conditioning and Heating.
-A technician will start by checking AC refrigerant levels.
+An experienced Dallas HVAC technician will start by checking AC refrigerant levels.
 If they are low, we may conduct a Nitrogen Leak Check by pressurizing your system with nitrogen.
 If no leaks were present, then the technician will top off refrigerant levels in the system.

 It is also possible that the evaporator coil or condenser coils are dirty.
 When dirt comes into contact with these coils, it combines with moisture, turning to sludge that affects the AC’s ability to function effectively.

-Many reasons may contribute to cooling issues within the home, which is why it is important for semi-annual maintenance.
-Lex Air Conditioning and Heating’s certified AC technicians will thoroughly test your system’s performance, which can prevent more expensive repairs or prevent the AC system from failing in the future.
+Many reasons may contribute to cooling issues within the home, which is why it is important for semi-annual maintenance by way of annual AC tune-ups and heating tune-ups.
+Lex Air Conditioning and Heating’s certified air conditioning service technicians will thoroughly test your system’s performance, which can prevent more expensive AC repairs or prevent the AC system from failing in the future.